Western Division, Rich Paschall

 The Lone Ranger had a great theme, but it was actually Gioachino Rossini‘s Guillaume Tell, better known as The William Tell Overture.

 Gene Autry and Ray Whitley wrote Back in the Saddle Again, not to be confused with the Aerosmith tune, Back in the Saddle.
 Autry’s 1939 song was so much associated with him that it seemed logical to use it for his 1950’s era television show.

 Roy Rogers Show.
 Dale Evans wrote Happy Trails which was used for the Roy Rogers radio and later television show in the 1950s.
 The show starred Rogers and Evans who were married and extremely popular country and western stars.
 The song was released in 1952 and has been covered by many artists.

 10. The Wild, Wild West.
 Nope, not the one by Will Smith for his movie version of this television series.
 This one is a classic.

 9. The High Chaparral.
 The television series began on NBC in 1967 and had a theme that invoked the great outdoors.
 This music would have fit nicely into many of the great western movie epics.

 8. Bat Masterson “Back when the west was very young…” a cool guy used his cane rather than a gun.
 I could sing along with this one every week.

 7. Wagon Train.
 Wagons Ho was actually the third theme for this show.
 The season one (1957) theme gave way to another in season two and that was changed to an instrumental version as the season went along.
 Season three introduced the theme you probably would remember.

 6. Zorro was “The fox so cunning and free.”
-The Disney produced show premiered in 1957 and only last two years but the song lives on in my brain.
+The Disney produced show premiered in 1957 and only lasted two years but the song lives on.